ibm-cloud-docs/power-iaas/set-full-linux.md

    a.
 For	RHEL, run the following command:

     `. /usr/local/bin/rhel-cloud-init.sh -a Activation_Key -u Capsule_server_url -p Proxy_IP_and_port -o Org -t Deployment type`

+     For information about variables that are required to run the cloud-init script, see the readme file that is generated in Step 2 (`/usr/share/powervs-fls/powervs-fls-readme.md` location).

       -a = activation key

       -u = the URL of the RHEL capsule server you are registering against